apecloud/kbcli/README.md

  kbcli cluster list
  ```

-View the details of a specified database cluster, such as `STATUS`, `Endpoints`, `Topology`, `Images`, and `Events`.
+View the details of a specified database cluster, such as `STATUS`, `Endpoints`, `Topology`, `Images`.

  ```bash
  kbcli cluster describe mycluster
  ```

-Wait until the status of this cluster is `Running`, then run `kbcli cluster connect` to access a specified database cluster.
+Wait until the status of this cluster is `Running`, run `kbcli cluster connect` to access a specified database cluster.
 For example,

  ```bash
  kbcli cluster connect mycluster